stlalpha/vision-2-bbs/README.md

 Prefer a docker image?
 [Snag it here!](https://github.com/stlalpha/docker-bbs-vision2)

 ## Do You Need Any Help With This?
 Yes.
 I need all the help.
 Are you oddly interested in esoteric early 90s pre-internet bbs software and art?
 Cool.
-Contact me and let's work together.
-[Contact me](mailto:stlalpha@vision2bbs.com) and lets work together.
+Reach out and let's work together.
+[Contact me](mailto:stlalpha@vision2bbs.com) and lets sort it out.
 Or don't and just send pull requests.
 It'll be great either way.

 Wait - are you Crim?
 Where have you been?
 [Contact me](mailto:stlalpha@vision2bbs.com)!